-MEDICAL BENEFITS CHART What you must pay when Services that are covered for you you get these services Inpatient services in a psychiatric hospital\ \$0 copay per admission for Medicare-covered hospital Covered services include mental health care services that require a stay. hospital stay in a psychiatric hospital or a psychiatric unit of a general hospital.
-No limit to the number of days covered by the plan.
-Except in an emergency, your provider must tell us that you are going to be admitted to the hospital. \$0 copay for Medicarecovered physician services WHA has contracted with United Behavioral Health, an affiliate of received while an inpatient Optum, to manage your mental health and alcohol and drug abuse during a Medicare-covered benefits.
-If you need behavioral health treatment or have questions hospital stay. about your behavioral health benefits, please call United Behavioral Health at 1.855.857.9748.
-United Behavioral Health must provide any authorizations required for mental health services. \This service may require prior authorization and/or referral.
-Inpatient stay: Covered services received in a hospital or SNF The services listed to the left during a non-covered inpatient stay\ will continue to be covered at the cost-sharing amounts If you have exhausted your inpatient benefits or if the inpatient stay shown in this medical benefits is not reasonable and necessary, we will not cover your inpatient stay. chart for that specific service.
-However, in some cases, we will cover certain services you receive For example, physical therapy while you are in the hospital or the skilled nursing facility (SNF). would be covered at the cost-Covered services include, but are not limited to: sharing amount listed in the Physician services "Outpatient rehabilitation Diagnostic tests (like lab tests) services."
-For Medicare-X-ray, radium, and isotope therapy including technician covered medical supplies, materials and services including casts and splints, you typically pay the applicable Surgical dressings cost-sharing.
-Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition

-Physical therapy, speech therapy, and occupational therapy
+MEDICAL BENEFITS CHART Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay in a psychiatric hospital or a psychiatric unit of a general hospital.
+Except in an emergency, your provider must tell us that you are going to be admitted to the hospital.
+WHA has contracted with United Behavioral Health, an affiliate of Optum, to manage your mental health and alcohol and drug abuse benefits.
+If you need behavioral health treatment or have questions about your behavioral health benefits, please call United Behavioral Health at1.855.857.9748.
+United Behavioral Health must provide any authorizations required for mental health services.
+This service may require prior authorization and/or referral. \$0 copay per admission for Medicare-covered hospital stay.
+No limit to the number of days covered by the plan. \$0 copay for Medicare- covered physician services received while an inpatient during a Medicare-covered hospital stay.
+Insistive may require prior additionation and/or reternal.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy The services listed to the left will continue to be covered at the cost-sharing amounts shown in this medical benefits chart for that specific service.
+For example, physical therapy would be covered at the cost- sharing amount listed in the "Outpatient rehabilitation services."
+For Medicare- covered medical supplies, including casts and splints, you typically pay the applicable cost-sharing.